infodump01/LE-Scouter/README.md

 ![image](https://github.com/user-attachments/assets/c0072979-63b6-4836-a05a-5073aac203bd)

-At 100% the use algo suggest that you are about equal in power and thus moderate rish.
+At 100% the algo suggests that you are about equal in power and thus moderate rish.
 50% is very dangerous, and 150% should be relatively and not risky to attack.
 The account below is about equal in power, and is already wounded as indicated by the Red border and warning symbol

 ![image](https://github.com/user-attachments/assets/fa653f07-a7ea-4d71-9c42-d2868d7ff05d)